vt6/vt6/spec/foundation.md

 Every other change to a module specification is considered **backwards-incompatible**, especially:

 - removal of a message type or property
-- change of behavior of an existing message type or property in such a way that there may exist VT6 applications that conform to the previous module version, but not to the current one
+- change of behavior of an existing message type or property in such a way that there may exist VT6 applications that conform to the previous module version, but not to the current one (or vice versa)

 Each module specification whose minor version number is bigger than 0 SHOULD indicate which parts of it have been added or changed compared to previous specifications of that module with the same major version number.